corcorana/restingIAF/iaf_manu.md

 Consequently, each dataset contained nine synthetic 'channels' that differed from one another as a consequence of stochastic variation in the background characteristics of the spectrum (while comprising the same alpha component signal).
 This enabled us to examine the consistency of both PAF and CoG estimates in the context of random noise fluctuations, as well as providing information about rates of channel rejection as a function of alpha-band distribution at differing levels of SNR.

-As per the above simulation analysis, we compared the performance of the SGF method with that of the LM estimator.
+As in the prior analysis, we compared the performance of the SGF method with that of the LM procedure.
-The latter was applied to the average of the 9 power spectra estimated for each set of synthetic data.
+The latter was applied to the average of the 9 power spectra derived from each set of simulated datasets.

 ## 3 Results